dgroomes/kafka-playground/kafka-consumer-algorithms/test-harness/README.md

 This is a test harness for executing JUnit-based tests against the *Kafka in, Kafka out* program (see `../app`).

 These tests are executed *out-of-process* from the `app` process.
-Perhaps the most important point of the `kafka-consumer-abstractions` project is to showcase the independence of `app` and how it has a clear and well-defined interface: Kafka topics.
+Perhaps the most important point of the `kafka-consumer-algorithms` project is to showcase the independence of `app` and how it has a clear and well-defined interface: Kafka topics.
 The interface is as simple as sending messages to Kafka topic `input` and reading messages from Kafka topic `output`.
 In fact, we could write the `test-harness` using a completely different technology stack, like GoLang or C, because the interface